Maanuj-Vora/Coders-Haven/content/_index.md

 ---

-This website will include our tutorials, and other files which may prove beneficial for those starting to learn how to code
+This website will include our tutorials, and other files which may prove beneficial for those starting to learn how to code.

+More information will be released soon

 ---